jwunder127/case-checker/README.md

 ```sh
 npm start
 ```
 Make sure you have a data.csv file saved to the case-checker directory (included with this repo).
-Once the program runs, you can check out your new csv file at newdata.csv (also included with this repo).
+Once the program runs, you can check out your newly parsed csv file at newdata.csv (also included with this repo).

 ## Testing
 To test key functions of this program: